javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-parameters/article.md

 showMenu("My Menu", undefined, undefined, ["Item1", "Item2"])
 ```

 That's ugly.
-And becomes unreadable if we deal with more parameters.
+And becomes unreadable when we deal with more parameters.

 Destructuring comes to the rescue!